 I'm still listening...

-An hour on the subway each way between Woodside and the Bronx gives me plenty of time to keep listening to great new music.
+Three hours each way on the subway and Long Island Railroad between Port Jefferson and the Bronx gives me plenty of time to keep listening to great new music.
 Here's a taste of the now and then of it, dating back to the 1990s (and including The 1990s!).

 The 1990s, "You're Supposed to Be My Friend."
 From their 2007 debut LP Cookies on Rought Trade Records, this band took bad teeth to the next level, and gave Pulp a run for their money in the tongue-in-rockstar's-cheek arena.

 Sonny Boy Williamson, "Eye Sight for the Blind."
 Elaine RIvera of the JCT Department clued me into this one.
+(Elaine passed away in 2013: please visit here to learn about how to donate money ito Lehman in her name).
 No moving images, just sound: to quote the legendary radio personality Norman Corwin, who died recently: "the ear makes a participant to the listener."
 Participate!

 One of the best-named groups in recent years, The Get Busy Committee delivered one of the best songs of 2009 with "My Littler Razorblade"—actually two of the best, since they rap over the amazing "Heartbeats" by Swedish electro band The Knife.